 WHAT TYPES OF FLU SHOTS ARE OFFERED?

-Our urgent care centers offer the Fluzone Quadrivalent vaccine, which is designed to protect against four different strains of flu.
-These shots are intended for anyone ages 6 months and up.
-We also offer a flu shot for those 65 years and older, called Fluzone High-Dose.
+Our urgent care centers offer the Fluzone Standard Dose Quadrivalent – for ages 6 months and older.
+We also offer a flu shot for those 65 years and older, called Fluzone High-Dose Quadrivalent.

 WHO SHOULD GET A FLU SHOT?